i-abdullahirshad/gamepadscheck/src/content/articles/controller-dongle-vs-bluetooth-latency.md

 **What a browser tool can usefully show you**

-Open a gamepad tester, hold a stick in one direction, and watch how often the reported value updates.
+Open a [controller latency test](/latency-test/), hold a stick in one direction, and watch how often the reported value updates.
 Do this once on the dongle and once on Bluetooth.
 You are comparing update behaviour between two states of the same setup, which is a fair comparison even though it is not a full latency figure.

 Also watch for dropouts.
 Move around the room, hold a direction, and see whether the value freezes or stutters.
 Connection reliability is easier to spot than raw latency, and it affects gameplay just as much.